Weight-Space Linear Recurrent Neural Networks: Datasets, Baselines Metrics

 \paragraph{University of East Anglia (UEA)} On the UEA dataset \cite{bagnall2018uea}, we follow the procedure from \cite{walker2024log} and reuse the same dataset.
 (We note that this exact experimental protocol was recently observed in \cite{rusch2024oscillatory}).
 We extracted the necessary scripts for reproducibility and provide them as part of our code under appropriate license.

-\paragraph{Dynamical Systems} Continuous autonomous dynamical systems can be conceptualized as multivariate time series governed by a deterministic vector field $(\mathbf{x}_\tau, p) \mapsto \dot{\mathbf{x}}_\tau$, with $p$ encompassing physical parameters affecting the dynamics.
+\paragraph{Dynamical Systems} Continuous autonomous dynamical systems can be conceptualised as multivariate time series governed by a deterministic vector field $(\mathbf{x}_\tau, p) \mapsto \dot{\mathbf{x}}_\tau$, with $p$ encompassing physical parameters affecting the dynamics.
 Given an initial condition $\mathbf{x}_0$, one can systematically simulate and subsample the trajectory $\mathbf{x}_{0:T}$.
 To complement our description in \cref{subsec:physicalsystems}, we provide the vector field used for each dataset in \cref{tab:dynamical_systems}.
-We summarize their physical parameter ranges in \cref{tab:parameter_ranges}.
+We summarise their physical parameter ranges in \cref{tab:parameter_ranges}.
 All trajectories are obtained with SciPy's `RK45' adaptive time-stepping numerical integrator \cite{2020SciPy-NMeth}.
 The five training data splits of the SINE are ``Tiny'', ``Small'', ``Medium'', ``Large'', ``Huge'', with respectively 1, 10, 100, 1k, and 10k samples.
-All datasets are normalized and placed within the $[-1,1]$ which is calculated using train set statistics.
+All datasets are normalised and placed within $[-1,1]$, which is calculated using the train set statistics.
 Comprehensive data generation scripts with physical parameters for all four datasets are provided in our code.

 \paragraph{Spirals} The Spirals dataset is an additional dynamical system dataset for binary classification tasks.
 The training data consists of 10,000 samples, where each sample is a spiral trajectory represented as a sequence of 64 2D points ($x,y$ coordinates).
-Half of the dataset contains clockwise spirals (labeled as 0), while the other half contains counterclockwise spirals (labeled as 1).
+Half of the dataset contains clockwise spirals (labelled as 0), while the other half contains counterclockwise spirals (labelled as 1).
 The spirals are generated using sine and cosine functions with random phase offsets, and the amplitude decreases with time to create the spiral effect.
-This dataset serves as a powerful test case for dynamics classification; it was inspired by \cite{kidger2021equinox}\footnote{An example usage can be found at \url{https://docs.kidger.site/diffrax/examples/neural_cde/}}, with a few samples visualized in \cref{fig:spirals_vis}.
+This dataset serves as a powerful test case for dynamics classification; it was inspired by \cite{kidger2021equinox},\footnote{An example usage can be found at \url{https://docs.kidger.site/diffrax/examples/neural_cde/}} with a few samples visualised in \cref{fig:spirals_vis}.